omkushwaha9/GSAP-Project/readme.md

 About this project
 </h2>

-This project has an GSAP ScrollTrigger example which showcases a page which has a big text and it shows when we scroll the page downwoards the the huge text moves automatically when we scroll more and afte the text ends the other page showcases.
+This project showcases a webpage featuring prominently displayed large text that dynamically moves as the user scrolls down.
+Initially, the user is presented with this big, impactful text which captures their attention.
+As the user continues to scroll, the text moves smoothly upward, creating an engaging scrolling experience.
+This motion is designed to draw the user’s focus and maintain their interest.
+Once the large text scrolls off the screen, the subsequent content of the page is revealed seamlessly.
+This design not only emphasizes the importance of the initial message but also ensures a fluid transition to the remaining content, enhancing the overall user experience.

 <h1>
 by OM KUSHWAHA